Thompson submachine gun: Persuader and Annihilator

 There were two main experimental models of the Thompson.
 The Persuader was a belt-fed version developed in 1917/18.
 It was partially built, but never completely finished.
 The Annihilator, serial no. Ver 10 prototypes were similar in appearance to the later models, but without the rear sight and butt stock mounts.
-The Annihilator prototypes first were fed from a 20-round box magazine, but later, the 50- and 100-round drum magazine models were developed.
+The Annihilator prototypes in which box magazine adapters were present, were first were fed from a 20-round box magazine, but later, the 50- and 100-round drum magazine models were developed.

 Model 1919

 Starting with the Serial no. 11, the Model 1919 takes the final appearance of the later Thompsons with the rear sights and butt stock.
 The Model 1919 was limited to about 40 units; the first built did not use the drums, as it was too difficult to fire.
 Many variations have been noted within this model.
 The weapons had very high cyclic rates up to 1,500 rpm.
 This was the weapon Brigadier General Thompson demonstrated at Camp Perry in 1920.
 A number of Model 1919s were made without butt stocks, rear and front sights, but the final version closely resembled the later Model 1921.
 This model was designed to "sweep" trenches with bullets.
 The New York City Police Department was the largest purchaser of the M1919.
 Some experimental calibers aside from the standard .45 ACP (11.4x23mm) were the .22LR, .32 ACP, .38 ACP, and 9mm.